DrPacemaker/Voron-Laser-Mod/README.md

 In this project I share how I attached a laser to my Voron 2.4 r2.
 The main goal was to keep the setup time between 3d printing & lasering as small as possible in combination with a "safe" assembly.
 You need a printed mount platform which is attached to the stealthburner cover with two screws.
 If you have an enclosed voron you need to open the doors during bed mesh leveling & quad gantry leveling otherwise the laser will crash into them due to the extended X carriage size.

+:warning: **Lasers are dangerous**: Protect your eyes with safety goggles and have fire extinguishers on hand.
+Lasers will blind you if you don't protect them!

 ## Video

 <a href="./Videos/LaserDemo.mp4" title="Video"><img src="./Videos/thumbnail.jpg" alt="Video" width="30%" /></a>